What is the visa waiver program?

 The system determines the eligibility of travelers to the united states by way of the visa waiver program (VWP)

-The ESTA is a simple online form that can be filled out online and submitted in minutes.
 The form asks for some personal information and the reasons for your trip.
 If there are any questions that you are unsure about or need help with, consult with customer service before submitting, as any sections wrongly filled out may result in a rejection of your application.

 As part of your application processing, we ensure that you have entered the critical information correctly in order to submit the application properly and increase your chances of obtaining the approval.